 The Disability Resource Center (DRC) offers services to ensure access and accommodations to individuals with disabilities.
 Some of the services that are offered for students in need of accommodations are: hearing impairments, learning disabilities, and visual impairments.
-The Norco College DRC can be reached at (951) 372-7070.
+The Norco College DRC can be reached at (951) 372-7070 or visit their website here.
 The U.S. Department of Education's Federal Aid Office also offers resources for students with a documented qualifying disability.